-- (13) A list of all professional, occupational or business licenses the Applicant has ever applied for, whether or not they were granted such license. - (14) A statement of all languages written or spoken. - (15) Written permission giving the Tribal Commission, State Gaming Agency and NIGC or its designees the right to the Applicant's background, including his criminal record. - (16) A complete disclosure of any pending or anticipated civil or criminal action against the Applicant. - (17) A sworn statement that if the License applied for is issued, the Applicant will submit to the jurisdiction of the Tribe and the Tribal Court. - (18) A sworn statement that the Applicant will abide by all applicable Tribal and Federal laws, regulations and policies. - (19) A photograph of the Applicant taken within the past year. - (20) A written statement that the information contained in the Application is true and correct to the best of Applicant's knowledge. - 5.2.5 Business Entities In addition to the relevant information requested in 5.2.4, business entities shall also submit the following: - (1) Each of its officers and directors; - (2) Each of its principle management employees, including any chief executive officer, chief financial officer, chief operating officer, and general manager; - (3) Each of its owners or partners, if an unincorporated business; - (4) Each of its shareholders who own more than 10 percent of the shares of the corporation; and - (5) Each person or entity that, alone or in combination with others, has provided financing in connection with Gaming authorized under this Compact. - 5.3 Review of License Application.
-The Tribal Gaming Commission shall thoroughly review and conduct a background investigation for each Tribal
+- (21) Written permission giving the Tribal Commission, State Gaming Agency and NIGC or its designees the right to the Applicant's background, including his criminal record; - (22) A sworn statement that if the License applied for is issued, the Applicant will submit to the jurisdiction of the Tribe and the Tribal Court; - (23) A sworn statement that the Applicant will abide by all applicable Tribal and Federal laws, regulations and policies; - (24) A written statement that the information contained in the Application is true and correct to the best of Applicant's knowledge; - (25) Any other information that the Tribal Commission deems appropriate; and - (26) Fingerprints obtained in accordance with procedures adopted by the Tribal Commission. - 5.2.5 Business Entities In addition to the relevant information requested in 5.2.4, business entities shall also submit the following: - (1) Each of its officers and directors; - (2) Each of its principle management employees, including any chief executive officer, chief financial officer, chief operating officer, and general manager. - (3) Each of its owners or partners, if an unincorporated business; - (4) Each of its shareholders who own more than 10 percent of the shares of the corporation; and - (5) Each person or entity that, alone or in combination with others, has provided financing in connection with Gaming authorized under this Code. - 5.3 Background Investigations and Review of License Applications The Tribal Commission shall thoroughly review and conduct a background investigation for each Tribal Gaming License Application sufficient to make a determination of eligibility as required under this Code.
+The Tribal

-Gaming License Application sufficient to make a determination of eligibility as required under this Code.
-The Tribal Gaming Commission's review and background investigation shall include, but is not limited to the following:
+Commission's review and background investigation shall include, but is not limited to the following: